 However, even though the PPFE was now running in an active/passive SZT mode, the backup node in Kwale proved to be somewhat unstable.
-Vodacom made many service calls to HP.
-HP was very helpful, but the service calls were for a backup system and not for a production system and hence were not of the highest priority Service Level Agreement (SLA).
-The service contract allowed for longer service intervals for non-production system issues.
-However, no matter what the time of day or night, HP was very helpful and consistently went above and beyond its contractual obligations under its support agreement.
+Vodacom made many service calls to HPE, who was very helpful, but the service calls were for a backup system and not for a production system and hence were not of the highest priority due to the Service Level Agreement (SLA) contract.
+The service contract allowed for longer service intervals for non-production system issues, and it sometimes took hours for the problem to make its way to the front of the queue as support "followed the sun."
+However, no matter what the time of day or night, HPE was very helpful and consistently went beyond its contractual obligations under its support agreement.